To learn more about the process for course registration for Fall 2016, be sure to review all of the information below carefully!

 A. Review the core curriculum for MSCM students.

-Q. What core will Academic Services enroll me into for Fall 2013?
+Q. What core will Academic Services register me in for Fall 2016?

-A. Academic Services will enroll MSCM students into the following 8.25 credits of core courses:
+A. Academic Services will register MSCM students in the following 8.25 credits of core courses:

 - TO 620: Supply Chain Management (3.0 credits)